MaibornWolff/serverless-handson/task2/code/hint/README.md

-# Hinweis
+# Note

-Schauen sie in die Dateien:
-- humidity.py
+Look at these files:
+- wind.py (copy and rename it)
-- serverless.yml
+- serverless.yml (missing something?!)

-oder kopieren gleich den ganzen Inhalt in die entsprechenden produktiven Dateien